Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Discussion

+One of the biological contexts where this connection between tissue rheology and external mechanical cues can play a major role is in the FGF signaling-driven initiation of the vertebrate limb bud.
+In chick embryos, Fgf10 expression emerges in the presumptive forelimb mesoderm between HH13 and HH16, coinciding with the onset of limb-bud outgrowth \cite{ohuchiMesenchymalFactorFGF101997} (Fig.~\ref{fig:LimbFormation}(a) I,II).
+Experimental overexpression studies suggest that implanting Fgf10-producing cells in the interlimb region is sufficient to induce ectopic limb-like structures \cite{ohuchiMesenchymalFactorFGF101997} (Fig.~\ref{fig:LimbFormation}(a) III).
+This role is conserved across vertebrates: zebrafish fgf24 mutants fail to initiate pectoral fin outgrowth \cite{fischerZebrafishFgf24Mutant2003} (Fig.~\ref{fig:LimbFormation}(b)), and Fgf10$^{-/-}$ mice lack limb buds entirely \cite{minFgf10RequiredBoth1998} (Fig.~\ref{fig:LimbFormation}(c)).
+Collectively, these studies demonstrate that localized FGF activity provides a spatially confined signal that initiates bud formation.

+To examine how such molecular cues could physically generate tissue-scale deformation, we used an active vertex model to simulate a mildly compressed epithelial sheet and introduced four spatially localized motility hotspots representing regions of elevated FGF activity.
+Under constrained extension along one axis, these hotspots produced persistent lateral cell outflow and drove a protrusive deformation reminiscent of early limb-bud emergence (Fig.~\ref{fig:LimbFormation}(d)).
+This minimal simulation illustrates how localized, FGF-driven increases in motility can convert molecular cues into emergent mechanical behaviors, offering a mechanistic interpretation that complements experimental observations across vertebrate systems.

-Also, the pulsatile force analysis developed here broadly applies beyond developmental morphogenesis.
+Finally, the pulsatile-force analysis developed here has implications well beyond developmental morphogenesis.
 Many epithelial tissues in physiological settings experience rhythmic or cyclic mechanical loading.
-For example, the alveolar epithelium in the lungs undergoes continuous stretching and relaxation during normal breathing and mechanical ventilation, where the frequency and amplitude of deformation vary with respiration patterns \cite{trepat2004viscoelasticity,tschumperlin2000deformation,geiger2009tubulin}.
-The intestinal epithelium is rhythmically deformed by peristaltic contractions that generate traveling waves of compression and extension along the gut \cite{wang2018bioengineered}.
-Cardiac tissues are subjected to high-frequency cyclic strain during heartbeat cycles, with the heart epithelium enduring over 2.5 billion contraction and expansion events over an average human lifetime \cite{PAPAFILIPPOU2025102511}.
-Other examples include bladder epithelial stretch during filling and voiding cycles, and uterine epithelium undergoing deformation during contractions.
+The alveolar epithelium, for example, undergoes continuous stretch–relax cycles during breathing and mechanical ventilation \cite{trepat2004viscoelasticity,tschumperlin2000deformation,geiger2009tubulin}.
+The intestinal epithelium is periodically deformed by peristaltic waves \cite{wang2018bioengineered}, and cardiac epithelia sustain high-frequency cyclic strain over billions of heartbeat cycles \cite{PAPAFILIPPOU2025102511}.
+Similar rhythmic deformations occur in the bladder, uterus, and other mechanically active organs.
+These contexts underscore that pulsatile inputs are not exceptional but represent a ubiquitous mode of mechanical forcing in living tissues.